-Valued and comforted when all of her emotions are accepted.
+The child feels: Valued and comforted when all of her emotions are accepted.
 At the same time, she learns that there are limits on her behaviour when she has strong feelings.

-- -Learn to trust their feelings

-- -Regulate their own emotions

-- -Solve problems

-- -Have high self-esteem

-- -Learn well

-- -Get along well with others
+These children may: -Learn to trust their feelings -Regulate their own emotions -Solve problems -Have high self-esteem -Learn well -Get along well with others